ThreadedStream/JVM-internals/README.md

 JDK internal classes (rt.jar), and other core libraries located under
 $JAVA_HOME/jre/lib directory.
-For instance, it's responsible for loading ClassLoader class which is being inherited by custom class loaders, and it actually makes sense, since ClassLoader is also a class, and it needs to be loaded.
+For instance, it's responsible for loading ClassLoader class which is being inherited by custom class loaders, and it actually makes sense, since ClassLoader is also a class, hence it needs to be loaded.

 ### Linking
 Similar to loading, the linking stage's also comprised of 3 parts: Verifying, Preparing, and Resolving.
-The process of verifying consists of checking a class of interface against a presence of semantic issues.
+The process of verifying consists of checking a class or interface against a presence of semantic issues.

 ## Bytecode, Garbage Collection, and Memory Management